The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 Although Will manages to drive off the Old Bear, the trapper, Jeremiah, is badly injured.
 Will retrieves medication strong enough to help the old man and fixes the rifle he broke while shooting the bear.
 Jeremiah hasn’t seen Astrid, but offers Will the skills necessary to survive long enough to find her.

 The Trapper needs medicine, and the stuff Will has on hand isn’t good enough.
 Fortunately, there’s an abandoned hydroelectric dam that probably has some prescription-level stuff.

 As before, the map will show you exactly where to go.
-I personally like to follow the railroad to get to the Dam, but feel free to get there however you want.
+I like to follow the railroad to get to the Dam, but feel free to get there however you want.
 There will be some wolves, but you can scare them away by lighting a fire or flare.
 You can also hit them with your weapon.

-Once you reach the Dam, you’ll find that it’s properly locked up, as any industrial area should be.
+Once you reach the Dam, you’ll find that it’s properly locked up, as an industrial area should be.
 To get in, you need the fence key.
 It can be found in the left trailer (when facing them), in one of the lockers.

 Head on inside.
 A cutscene will play once you walk forward a bit, and then it’s time to find medication.
 Go ahead and loot the place while you’re here, but don’t bother going down the stairs; it’s blocked off in story mode.